aurule/npc/README.md

 Since both seemings and kiths share the same blessings and curses dictionaries, all seeming and kith names *should* be unique.
 If a seeming and kith have the same name, then both will have the same blessing.
 That's probably not what you want.

-### Other Settings

-The `npc-gui` program has its own unique settings in `settings-gui.json`.
-These are ignored unless you're running the gui.

 # Testing and Development

 To set up the development environment, create and activate a venv and run `bin/setup`.
 It'll ensure everything is installed and ready to go.